 This significant purchase did not affect the value of bitcoin because it was an over-the-counter purchase.

-Blockchain explorers are like crypto search engines.
-They gather information from the blockchain in the form of transactions and blocks and arrange them into searchable categories.
+Blockchain explorers are like crypto search engines that you can use to see what crypto whales are buying.
+They gather information from the blockchain through transactions and blocks and arrange them into searchable categories.

 You can view the transaction history of any wallet address, view each block as they are mined on the blockchain, and the details about each block.